BRYAN TRAVIS HOOPER

 • social upheavals along racial/gender lines

 Greenleaf speaks powerfully and directly to all of these issues.
 His answer is the development of servant-leaders to lead the transformation of essentially all social institutions.
 The servant-leader is defined as servant first.
 That is the critical distinction.
-Greenleaf is really more interested in results, and the test of the successful leader (servant or otherwise) is expressed clearly:
+Greenleaf is really more interested in results, and the test of the successful leader ( servant or otherwise) is expressed clearly:

 The best test, and difficult to administer, is this: Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?
 And, what is the effect on the least privileged in society?
 Will they benefit, or at least not be further deprived?
-(Greenleaf, Rober K., Servant Leadership: A Journey into the Nature of Legitimate Power and Greatness, Paulist Press, 2002, p.
-27)

 That series of questions merits our consideration in light of our current crop of national leaders.
 Are they asking these questions of themselves?
 Are we measuring their success on those terms?